anitwek/alternatives-to-us/README.md

 ## More EU-Based Alternatives & Resources

-Looking for even more EU-based services?
-Check out this **comprehensive list** of alternatives that prioritize privacy, security, and independence from U.S. Big Tech:
+🔔 Looking for even more EU-based services?
+Check out this **comprehensive list** of alternatives that prioritize privacy (GDPR), security, and independence from US Big Tech:

 - **Ultimate List of EU-Based Alternatives** 🇪🇺: Covers even more social media, cloud storage, emails, VPNs, payments, and more.
 [Website](https://european-alternatives.eu/alternatives-to)